Bugs5382/node-hl7-client/README.md

 Benefits:

 - No dependencies, making this ultra-fast.
-- Automatically re-connect, re-subscribe, or retry sending
+- Automatically re-connect or retry sending
 - Written in typescript and published with heavily commented type definitions

 ## Table of Contents